van der Heijden

 Chamber music is immensely important to Laura.
 She has collaborated with Tom Poster, Huw Watkins, Petr Limonov, Matthew MacDonald, and Krzysztof Chorzelski and regularly participates in international chamber music courses and festivals.

 In 2018 Laura debuts with the Argovia Philharmonic in Switzerland and at Wigmore Hall in a BBC lunchtime recital.
 Later on in the year she will give her debuts with the Hallé Orchestra under Karl-Heinz Steffens (Dvorak), in Japan with the Yomiuri Nippon Symphony Orchestra and at the Musashino Cultural Foundation, as well as in Italy at the Stradivari Festival of Cremona.
 She will also perform Haydn’s cello concerto in C in the opening concert of the Lammermuir Festival with the BBC Scottish Symphony Orchestra.
 Furthermore she will appear in recital with pianist Jâms Coleman at Cheltenham Music Festival and around the UK.

-Laura plays a 1780 cello by Joseph Hill, generously on loan to her by the Boileau family, and is an Ambassador for both the Prince’s Foundation for Children & the Arts and Brighton Youth Orchestra.
+Laura plays a late 17th-century cello by Francesco Rugeri of Cremona, on generous loan from a private collection.
+She is an Ambassador for both the Prince’s Foundation for Children & the Arts and Brighton Youth Orchestra.